osg-htc/operations/SLA/myosg.md

 ### Name
 GOC Production MyOSG
 ### Description
 The GOC Production MyOSG service presents information from several OSG information sources and presents the information in various forms including web page, Universal Widget API, and XML.
-The MyOSG servi\
-ce consists of a web server and software consolidators to translate incoming data from several sources to be displayed in MyOSG.
+The MyOSG service consists of a web server and software consolidators to translate incoming data from several sources to be displayed in MyOSG.

 ## Security Considerations
 MyOSG distributes some private contact information based on certificate authentication.
 It will be subject to Indiana University institutional policy.
-Direct access to any of the hardware or software wil\
-l be restricted to OSG Operations staff.
-Other OSG staff, upon request and GOC review, may be given access to a development version of MyOSG for experimenting with new software, changes in information pr\
-oviders, or for other testing.
+Direct access to any of the hardware or software will be restricted to OSG Operations staff.
+Other OSG staff, upon request and GOC review, may be given access to a development version of MyOSG for experimenting with new software, changes in information providers, or for other testing.
 OSG Operations reserves the right to allow or not allow such requests based on its internal review.

 ## Service Target Response Priorities and Response Times